-Foray 48B® also contains a number of inert (inactive) ingredients which improve the performance of the Btk.
+Foray 48B® also contains a number of inert (inactive) ingredients that improve the performance of the Btk.
 Many of these ingredients are approved food grade additives and Foray 48B can be used on certified organic farms.
 No petroleum products are used.

 What happens during aerial spraying?

 Depending on the size of the treatment area, the aircraft used and any weather delays, it may take several mornings to complete 1 application.
 The treatment area may appear larger than it actually is because the aircraft makes turns in areas outside of the treatment area.
 Spraying is carefully controlled by GPS navigation equipment and only occurs over designated (select) areas.

 You may notice a musty smell and spray droplets on hard surfaces and windows after the treatment.
 Droplets can be removed with water and a bit of scrubbing, but will eventually disappear on their own.

 Are there any health concerns?

-There have been 2 extensive public health studies monitoring the impact of spraying on reported illness in Vancouver and Victoria.
+Two extensive public health studies monitoring the impact of spraying on reported illness were conducted in Vancouver and Victoria.
 Results show no increase in illnesses reported by health care providers (including hospital emergency room visits.)
 There is no evidence of harmful effects in persons and children with asthma or with weakened immune systems.

 If you wish to avoid contact with the spray, it is recommended that you close windows the evening before aerial spraying takes place and stay indoors while your property and nearby areas are being sprayed.
 You should wait until the spray has dissipated (dispersed) from the air (usually within an hour, sooner in windy conditions) before going outdoors.
 If you have health conditions and are concerned, you should speak to your health care provider.